JanAli-socool/housing_finance/README.md

       python main.py

-4. Usage

-       Modify the main.py file or use the provided Loan class in your own projects to calculate loan payments programmatically.

-5. Testing
+4. Testing

       Run the test cases to ensure the correctness of the loan calculation method:
       ```bash

       pytest test_main.py

+## Usage

+   Modify the main.py file or use the provided Loan class in your own projects to calculate loan payments programmatically.

 ## Contributing